leandrocunha526/corelab-api/README.md

 ### Execute

-To execute use `npm run dev` and set your MONGODB_URI em .env.
+To execute use `npm run dev` and set your MONGODB_URI in .env.

 Do you can host your database in [Atlas](https://www.mongodb.com/cloud/atlas) and make it ready to deploy.